000xzhou/fitness_logging/README.md

 exercise libaray - just notice I forgot to either add page number to get next set of exercises or the keep scrolling and load the next set.

+schedule - I notice I am not able to assign a date to it.
+Incase I plan to use this plan only once.
+Also my repeat option was limited to weekly only.
+What if I want to use it daily? monthly?
+So I added that option in.
+I also added a bit more details into the schedule page so the user can see the info right away without going in for more details.

 ## using as reference:

 [Blueprint](https://realpython.com/flask-blueprint/)